 - Our resources are available to aid in your success, such as our award winning Career Center, Writing Center, Library and Learning Services, just to name a few.

 Coursework and Format

 The Mount’s MSABA program is 36-credit hours including core courses, required electives, and fieldwork/capstone requirements.
 Most courses are offered in 8-week semesters and can be received in person or over Zoom.
 The MSABA program aligns with the growing demand for skilled professionals in education and the health professions.
 With the training and knowledge imparted by the MSABA program, you will have the capacity to meaningfully contribute to your community.
-The Applied Behavior Analysis course sequence has been submitted to ABAI and certification of the Verified Course Sequence (VCS) is pending.

 The program is designed to make the student an expert in Applied Behavior Analysis, as well prepare the individual to be a certified behavior analyst by aligning with the Verified Course Sequence of Association of Behavior Analysis International (ABAI).

 - Program faculty are dedicated to developing meaningful teaching and mentoring relationships that allow students to lead lives of significance.